demodeveloperlab/innerknowing/content/_index.md

           Listening
         </p>
         <p class="mb-1 text-muted">
-          Paying attention in my daily life and noticing gentle whispering of my inner voice and butterfly sensations.
+         By paying attention to my daily life and noticing the gentle whisper of my inner voice and the butterfly sensations in my stomach, I got a sense of connection.
         </p>
       </div>
     </div>